The Natural and Spiritual Realms

 Given the difficulty for human imagination to fully conceive the supernatural power of God, it is not surprising that some within the early church were naively persuaded away from their simple faith in Christ’s resurrection.
 Nowadays, I often hear Christians say how bad this world is and long to go to heaven.
 After all, Jesus said to “seek first the Kingdom of God,” which He also called the “Kingdom of Heaven.”[iii]
 However, scripture also tells us to be “looking for the blessed hope and glorious appearing of our great God and Savior Jesus Christ” (Titus 2:13).

-After receiving Christ in 2002, I remember how difficult it was for me to understand the spiritual realm, and to a greater extent, to comprehend what would happen to my soul after I died?
-In reading the New Testament, I discovered that Yeshua rarely spoke of death, except for the final death of the body and soul that would come after the final judgment.[vi]
+After receiving Christ in 2002, I remember how difficult it was for me to understand the spiritual realm and, to a greater extent, to comprehend what would happen to my soul after I died.
+In reading the New Testament, I discovered that Yeshua rarely spoke of death, except for the final death of the body and soul after the final judgment.[vi]
 He and Paul generally illustrated how our bodies fall asleep.

 Some Christians teach that our soul also sleeps until the day of the resurrection.
 However, Paul refuted this when he said: “We are confident, yes, well pleased rather to be absent from the body and to be present with the Lord” (2 Corinthians 5:8).
 Paul’s words brought a level of comfort to me.
-At least we have been given assurance that when we die, we will be with Christ.
+At least we have been assured that we will be with Christ when we die.
 But what part of us?
 Just our spiritual soul or our soul fully united in a resurrected body?
-This question, unfortunately, right now cannot be answered.
-We need to continue to believe and hope in the promise of the bodily resurrection.
+Unfortunately, this question cannot be answered right now.
+We must continue to believe and hope in the promise of the bodily resurrection.

 “But the rest of the dead did not live again until the thousand years were finished.
 This is the first resurrection.
 Blessed and holy is he who has part in the first resurrection.
 Over such the second death has no power, but they shall be priests of God and of Christ, and shall reign with Him a thousand years” (Revelation 20:5).

-Paul wrote about the flesh, the natural realm, from an alternate perspective.
+From an alternate perspective, Paul wrote about the flesh, the natural realm.
 He said, “Flesh and blood cannot inherit the kingdom of God; nor does corruption inherit incorruption” (1 Corinthians 20:50).
-Yeshua was evidently raised from the grave with flesh and bones and appeared to His disciples, and now Paul says that flesh and blood cannot inherit the Kingdom.
+Yeshua was clearly raised from the grave with flesh and bones and appeared to His disciples.
+Now, Paul says that flesh and blood cannot inherit the Kingdom.
 Was Paul contradicting the bodily resurrection?

 Yeshua shared a different but equally challenging parable about the resurrection when He said, “For in the resurrection they neither marry nor are given in marriage, but are like angels of God in heaven” (Matthew 22:30).
 Are not the angels, spirits sent forth to minister to those who will inherit salvation, meaning the church?[ix]
 Are we now going to be resurrected as genderless spirit beings?
 I am confused.
 Flesh and bones, angelic spirit beings, what exactly are we?
 Paul gives us the answer.
 He said: